MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 #### Post-risk-scoring clauses

-Post-risk-scoring clauses are run after Fraud Protection's AI models have generated a risk assessment score for an event.
+Post-risk-scoring clauses are run after Fraud Protection's AI models generate a risk assessment score for an event.
 This score is a number between 0 and 999.
 A higher score indicates a higher perceived risk.

 In post-risk-scoring clauses, you can use this score together with fields from the payload and lists to make decisions.
 You reference this score by using the *@riskScore* variable.
 For example, the following clause rejects expensive transactions that have a risk score that is more than 700.